Ouida

-Under Two Flags, one of her most famous novels, described the British in Algeria.
+Under Two Flags (1867), one of her most famous novels, described the British in Algeria.
 It expressed sympathy for the French colonists – with whom Ouida deeply identified – and, to some extent, the Arabs.
 The novel was adapted for the stage, and was filmed six times.
-Her novel A Dog of Flanders is considered a children's classic in much of Asia.
+Her 1872 novel A Dog of Flanders is considered a children's classic in much of Asia.
 The American author Jack London cited her novel Signa as one of the reasons for his literary success.
 Her lavish lifestyle eventually led her to penury, and her works were put up for auction to pay her debts.
 She died in Italy from pneumonia.
 Soon after her death, her friends organized a public subscription in Bury St Edmunds, her birthplace, where they had a fountain for horses and dogs installed in her name.

 Early years

-Maria Louise Ramé was born at Bury St Edmunds, England.
+Maria Louise Ramé was born at Bury St Edmunds, Suffolk, England.
 Her mother, Susan Sutton, was a wine merchant's daughter; her father was from France.
 She derived her pen name from her own childish pronunciation of her given name "Louise".
 Her opinion of her birthplace fluctuated; she wrote:— "That clean, quiet antiquated town, that always puts me in the mind of an old maid dressed for a party; that lowest and dreariest of Boroughs, where the streets are as full of grass as an acre of pasture land.
 Why, the inhabitants are driven to ringing their own doorbells lest they rust from lack of use."